 South Carolina Rent Increase Laws

-No, South Carolina does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+South Carolina does not have rent control laws limiting the amount that landlords may ask for rent.
+Additionally, state law prohibits local governments from establishing rent control laws .

 When Can a Landlord Raise Rent in South Carolina?